Flight-Free-UK/flight_free_uk_website/source/posts/destination-south-of-france.html.markdown

 category: travel
 date: 2019-09-20T11:27:29.152Z
 cover_image: /images/uploads/summer-south-france-hero.jpg
-summary: "The glorious south of France is a popular holiday destination, for good reason: great weather, fantastic coastline, incredible mountains.
-Here are seven accounts of getting there without flying."
+summary: The glorious south of France is a popular holiday destination for its great weather, fantastic coastline and incredible mountains.
+Here are seven accounts of getting there without flying.
 author: FlightFree UK
 read_time_minute: 5
 ---
-**Tom Barbour, Glasgow to the Alps**
+## Tom Barbour, Glasgow to the Alps

 We were so pleased that we booked our half term ski trip by train (using [loco2.com](http://loco2.com), now Rail Europe).
 It cost more than flying – over twice as much – but that’s more of a result of a lack of taxes on flying than the train company’s fault.
 It’s not a level playing field.